Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: Discussion

-A central contribution of this study is the contrast between two LLM tutoring interfaces.
-Although lower self-efficacy predicted greater use of both tools, only chatbot use was associated with exam outcomes and led to a negative performance pathway.
-In contrast, proof-review usage appears primarily selection-based: students with lower self-efficacy were more likely to use proof-review, and lower self-efficacy also directly predicts lower exam performance.
-Once these individual differences are accounted for, proof-review usage is not associated with subsequent Midterm~3 performance.
-This pattern suggests that structured feedback anchored in students' own proof attempts may absorb help-seeking demand without amplifying performance risk, whereas conversational support can remain more tightly coupled to difficulty and poorer subsequent performance.

-This divergence highlights that simply using LLMs as a chatbot is not sufficient.
-For proof learning, interface and task constraints likely shape whether AI support preserves student generative processing.
-Proof-review requires students to first produce a proof attempt and then engages them with localized, structured feedback tied to their own work, which may reduce opportunities for short-circuiting.
-Conversational support, even when guided by a pedagogical prompt, can still invite repeated reliance under uncertainty.
-Designing LLM-based tutors for proofs may therefore require not only answer-withholding prompts, but additional scaffolds that regulate usage and promote consolidation, such as self-explanation prompts before receiving hints, reflection checkpoints after receiving feedback, or usage-aware interventions that redirect students to independent practice when usage is unusually high.
+\textbf{Conversational reliance as a risk pathway.} The serial mediation model reveals that chatbot usage constitutes a measurable pathway linking lower self-efficacy and prior difficulty to poorer exam outcomes.
+In contrast, proof-review usage reflects help-seeking without detectable outcome associations after controlling for individual differences.
+This divergence highlights that simply deploying LLMs as a chatbot is not sufficient for proof learning.
+Interface constraints likely shape whether AI support preserves learner sense-making: the proof-review requires students to first produce a proof attempt and then engages them with localized, structured feedback tied to their own work, potentially reducing opportunities for short-circuiting reasoning.
+Conversational support, even with pedagogical prompts, can still invite repeated reliance under uncertainty \cite{zhai2024effects,schemmer2023appropriate,vasconcelos2023explanations}.

-The contrast between these two interfaces can be understood through an analogy to traditional help-seeking contexts.
-Chatbot interactions resemble visiting office hours to ask a teaching assistant for help: the open-ended conversational format naturally invites requests for answers or step-by-step solutions, even when students are instructed to engage pedagogically.
-In contrast, the proof-review interface resembles submitting a draft for feedback: students must first produce their own work, and the system responds with targeted comments anchored to specific parts of their attempt.
-This work-anchored design constrains the interaction toward instructional feedback rather than direct answers.
-Our data support this framing: a substantial proportion of chatbot sessions exhibited answer-seeking intent, and students who engaged in answer-seeking or escalation behaviors performed worse on subsequent exams even after controlling for prior performance.
-These findings align with prior work on overreliance risks in conversational AI systems \cite{zhai2024effects,schemmer2023appropriate} and suggest that the affordances of chat-based interfaces may inherently promote answer-oriented help-seeking in ways that structured, work-anchored feedback does not.
+An analogy to traditional help-seeking contexts clarifies this contrast: chatbot interactions resemble asking someone for an answer, where the open-ended format naturally invites requests for solutions even when students are instructed to engage pedagogically.
+The proof-review interface, by contrast, resembles submitting a draft for feedback: students must first produce their own work, and the system responds with comments anchored to specific parts of their attempt, constraining the interaction toward instructional feedback rather than direct answers.